johnpapa/angular-styleguide/README.md

     avenger-profile.directive.spec.js
     ```

-  - **Feature Component Names**: Use consistent names for all components.
+  - **Controller Names**: Use consistent names for all controllers named after their feature.
+Use pascal-casing for controllers, as they are constructors.

-      *Why?*: Provides a consistent way to quickly identify and reference components.
+      *Why?*: Provides a consistent way to quickly identify and reference controllers.

+      *Why?*: Pascal-casing is conventional for identifying object tht can be instantiated using a constructor.

     ```javascript
     /**